 - Socially isolating due to fear of getting sick

-Treatment of Contamination OCD
+Contamination OCD Treatment Options

 The most effective treatment for OCD is exposure and response prevention (ERP) and/or medication.2 The International OCD Foundation confirms that about 70% of those with OCD benefit from ERP and/or medication.2 This effective treatment gives agency and hope to those suffering with OCD.